esterchen1231/esterchen1231.github.io/_pages/about.md

 - *2025.06*: 🎉 Full Paper accepted to **ACM CSCW 2025** in Bergen🇳🇴. | "[Effect of AI Performance, Risk Perception, and Trust on Human Dependence in Deepfake Detection AI system](https://doi.org/10.1145/3757588)"

 - *2025.05*: 📖 Successfully passed the Ph.D.
 Qualifying Exam.
+A huge thanks to my advisor, Dr. Hidy Kong, and my examining committee --- Dr. Roshan L. Peiris, Dr. Ji Hwan Park, and Dr. Garreth W. Tigwell for their time and insights.

 - *2024.11*: 🎉 Full Paper accepted to **AAAI ICWSM 2025** in Copenhagen🇩🇰. | "[A Study of Training Strategies on Enhancing Human Detection of AI-Synthesized Faces](https://doi.org/10.1609/icwsm.v19i1.35821)"

-- *2024.08*: 📖 Joined RIT to pursue a Ph.D. in Computer and Information Sciences under the supervision of Dr. Hidy Kong.
+- *2024.08*: 📖 Joined RIT to pursue a Ph.D. in Computing and Information Sciences under the supervision of Dr. Hidy Kong.

-- *2024.05*: 🎓 Graduated from Penn State with an M.Sc. in Informatics under the supervision of Dr. Jack Carroll.
+- *2024.05*: 🎓 Graduated from Penn State with an M.Sc. in Informatics under the supervision of Dr. John M. Carroll, and supported by a wonderful committee of mentors: Dr. Dongwon Lee, Dr. Aiping Xiong, and Dr. Anna N. Kresiberg.

 - *2023.09*: 🎉 Presented a poster at **ANFA 2023** in San Diego🇺🇸. | "[Impact of Virtual Reality Navigation on Emotional Responses to Virtual Architectural Environments.](https://forums.anfarch.org/d/105-keerthana-g-swati-c-ester-c-impact-of-virtual-reality-navigation-on-emo)"